-Click “Create New Message” to create a new message.
+Click “Create Message” to create a new message.

 Enter a subject for your message, and the text of your question.
 If you want to attach images or PDFs, you can do so.
 Then click Send.

-My Kid’s Chart will deliver the message directly to your pediatrician’s practice, where clinical staff can review it and answer your question.
+My Kid’s Chart will deliver the message directly to your pediatrician’s office, where clinical staff can review it and answer your question.